Barnsley Street Pastors

 Street Pastors will be on the streets between 10pm & 4am on Friday & Saturday nights to offer help and support to anyone who is unwell or vulnerable or in any form of difficulty or trouble – whether they’ve had an upset, lost their friends, are feeling the cold, need flip-flops, need help to get home safely or just want to talk to somebody.

-Going out on the town is good fun, but it’s also important for people to ensure they can get home safely, so here is some helpful advice.
+Going out on the town can be good fun, but it’s also important for people to ensure they can get home safely, so here is some helpful advice.

 The top tips are: